University Administrative Policies

 5.3.
 Coffee Break and Refreshment Supplies

-Supplies for coffee breaks, office refreshments, bottled water, and related items are considered personal items and may not be purchased with University funds.
+Supplies for coffee breaks, office refreshments, bottled water, and related items are considered personal items and may not be purchased with University Funds.
 Exceptions may be made for certain units that routinely host members of the public.
-Coffee and other beverages that are purchased with University funds for guests should not be used for employees unless consumed in conjunction with University guests.
+Coffee and other beverages that are purchased with University Funds for guests should not be used for employees unless consumed in conjunction with University guests.

 • Events or meetings that are officially sponsored or sanctioned by the Office of the Vice President for Student Affairs or any of the departments within that division.